The Members Dear Shareholders

-As such the Company is not required to mandatorily append to this report the CorporateGovernance Report or the Declaration stating that the management personnel have affirmedcompliance with the code of conduct of board of directors and senior management or thecompliance certificate from either the auditor or practicing company secretaries regardingcompliance conditions of corporate governance.
+As such the Company is not required to mandatoriiy append to this report the CorporateGovernance Report or the Declaration stating that the management personnel have affirmedcompliance w ith the code of conduct of Board of Directors and senior management or thecompliance certificate from either the auditor or practicing company secretaries regardingcompliance conditions of corporate governance.

 During the year the total foreign exchange used was Nil and the total foreign exchangeearned was Nil.

 Awards and Recognition: